 So while not perfect in appearance, this is another delicious option.
 The French fries here were similar to steak fries.
-I hadn’t had these kind of fries in so long, and I found myself devouring them.
+I hadn’t had this kind of fries in so long, and I found myself devouring them.

-As far as the Impossible Burger at Grand Floridian Cafe, it comes on a Kaiser roll with plant based-smoked gouda and caramelized onions.
+As far as the Impossible Burger at Grand Floridian Cafe, it comes on a Kaiser roll with plant-based-smoked gouda and caramelized onions.
 Like all of the other plant-based options I’ve had from Impossible, I would never know the difference between this and a regular burger.

-Since I originally enjoyed this meal, I’ve had several variations of Impossible Burgers at Walt Disney World, and so far, this has still been my favorite.
+Since I initially enjoyed this meal, I’ve had several variations of Impossible Burgers at Walt Disney World, and so far, this has still been my favorite.
 Coming in second place is the one next door at Polynesians quick-service, Captain Cook’s (review).
 They have a roasted red pepper and arugula burger.

 Is it more healthy?
 I want to think so, but calorie-wise, probably not.
-I mention this because I think that most of us like to think we are making a good decision when we order “plant-based.”
+I mention this because most of us like to think we are making a good decision when we order “plant-based.”
 But I think the items are more to accommodate a vegan diet than they are healthy.

 On this evening, when we spoke with the chef, she asked my son what he would like to eat, and he mentioned a burger.
 There wasn’t an option on the menu with any bun that my son could actually eat.

 However, the chef said she did have rolls that were safe, and she could make sliders.
 So while these aren’t actual menu items, they represent a good idea of how the chefs typically handle food allergies at Disney.